 Symptoms include feeling restless and irritable, rapid heartbeat, protruding eyes, unexplained weight loss, difficulty focusing and poor sleep.

 Several outside influences can affect thyroid health.
 Some common causes of thyroid malfunction are gluten sensitivity, chronic stress, medications and pesticides.
 Be sure to see your doctor for a complete thyroid check-up, without trying to diagnose or treat the symptoms yourself.
-A medical group called holtorf specializes in treating hyperthyroidism and explore many avenues of treatment for a hyperactive thyroid.
+A medical group called holtorf specializes in treating hyperthyroidism and explores many avenues of treatment for a hyperactive thyroid.
 However, it’s best to avoid hyperthyroidism altogether; keep reading for some tips on how to keep your thyroid healthy!

 In addition to diet and stress management, it’s important to get ample amounts of sleep and exercise and perhaps try an herbal treatment like Nature’s Sunshine’s Thyroid Activator.